Hey there!

 General Prayer Requests & Updates

-For signs and wonders to follow the preaching of His Word.
+That signs and wonders would accompany the preaching of His Word.

-For team unity and laborers to help carry the load.
+For strong team unity and more laborers to share the work.

-For fully funded campus missionaries (2 per campus) to help reach the next generation — Texas Christian University (TCU), Tarrant County College (TCC), Texas Wesleyan University (TWU) and Tarleton State University – Fort Worth (TSU), University of Texas at Arlington (UTA), and Dallas Baptist University (DBU).
+For fully funded campus missionaries (two per campus) to reach the next generation at Texas Christian University (TCU), Dallas Baptist University (DBU), University of Texas at Arlington (UTA), Tarrant County College (TCC), Texas Wesleyan University (TWU) and Tarleton State University – Fort Worth (TSU).

 Alvin Brown, the Lead Pastor of Mosaic Church Fort Worth, brings over a decade of pastoral ministry experience and more than 20 years of operational and technical leadership expertise.
 He holds a Bachelor of Science degree in Telecommunications Management from DeVry University and an MBA from Keller Graduate School of Management.
 He enjoys spending quality time with his wife, Mallary, and their three children and contributing as a writer to various media outlets.